PhMajerus/FIGfonts/README.md

 phm‑shinonome uses Unicode 16.0 octant characters to display the monospace Shinonome12 / 東雲12 (Shinonome 12‑dot Gothic/sans‑serif) bitmap font, originally designed by Yasuyuki Furukawa / 古川 泰之様 and released into the public domain, and widely used on early Japanese Unix X11 environments (FreeBSD, Linux).
 This FIGfont preserves its look while expanding it into a fully modern, compatibility-complete design.
-Unlike many large font collections, the expanded repertoire of phm-shinonome is not aggregated or converted from other fonts - it includes 7126 glyphs converted from the original Shinonome bitmap font, and every additional glyph is my own design in the Shinonome style, doubling the number of characters from the original version.
+Unlike many large font collections, the expanded repertoire of phm-shinonome is not aggregated or converted from other fonts - it includes 7126 glyphs converted from the original Shinonome bitmap font, and every additional glyph is my own design in the Shinonome style, more than doubling the number of characters from the original version.

 It uses three rows of characters built from 6×12 pseudo‑pixels for half‑width and 12×12 pseudo‑pixels for full‑width, rendered as 3×3 and 6×3 octant matrices.